euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

 	native stubs and objects created by native extensions.
-While in mirror case, the corresponding objects can be collected independently, in wrapper case we will ensure that the stub keeps the corresponding object alive by maintaining a non-weak reference.
+While in mirror case, the corresponding objects can be collected independently, in wrapper case we will ensure that the stub keeps the corresponding object alive by maintaining a global reference.
 	After the stub has been garbage collected by either collector, the reference that keeps the backend alive vanishes and the backend can be collected by the other collector.